jimasp/behave-vsc/README.md

 `python -m behave -i "features/myfeaturegroup/myfeature.feature" -n "^my scenario$"`

 - For each run, the _equivalent_ behave command to run the test manually appears in the Behave VSC output window.
 (The _actual_ command run includes `--junit` and `--junit-directory` parameters, but these are not displayed.)
+- The behave process is spawned, and behave output is written to the Behave VSC output window for the associated workspace.
-- The extension then parses the junit file output and updates the test result.
-- The behave output and any errors appear in the Behave VSC output window.
-Assertion failures are also shown in the test run detail in the feature file view.
+- The extension parses the junit file output and updates the test result in the UI, and assertion failures and python exceptions are shown in the test run detail accessible in the feature file.
-- How the run works is controlled by you via extension settings in your `settings.json` file (e.g. `runParallel` etc.)
+- You can adjust the run behaviour via extension settings in your `settings.json` file (e.g. `runParallel` etc.)

 ### How debug works:
-- It dynamically builds a debug launch config and runs that.
-(This enables the `ms-python.python` extension to do the work of debugging.)
+- It dynamically builds a debug launch config with the behave command and runs that.
+(This is a programmatic equivalent to creating your own debug launch.json and enables the `ms-python.python` extension to do the work of debugging.)
-- The extension then parses the junit file output and updates the test result.
-- Whether debug steps into external code is controlled by the extension setting `behave-vsc.justMyCode` (i.e. in your `settings.json` *not* your `launch.json`).
+- You can control whether debug steps into external code via the extension setting `behave-vsc.justMyCode` (i.e. in your `settings.json` _not_ your `launch.json`).
-- Error output is shown in the debug console window and/or Behave VSC window depending on the nature of the error.
-- To reduce noise when debugging, the behave command and behave std output is not shown when in debug.
-Run the test instead if you want this output.
+- Behave error output (only) is shown in the debug console window.
+(This is to reduce noise when debugging.
+Run the test instead if you want to see the full behave output.)
+- The extension parses the junit file output and updates the test result in the UI, and assertion failures and python exceptions are shown in the test run detail accessible in the feature file.

 ---